Maud Julia Augusta Russell: Art and architecture

 Maud remains one of the foremost English collectors of modern French art, and enjoyed a friendship with artists such as Boris Anrep of whom she was patron and eventually executrix of his will.
 Maud was one of the patrons for Boris Anrep's Modern Virtues, a collection of colourful mosaics which decorate the imposing staircase built by Sir John Taylor in 1887 for the entrance hall of the National Gallery, her name and portrait are expressed as the personification of Folly.
 Rex Whistler was another, who painted the namesake Whistler Drawing Room at Mottisfont in his famous trompe-l'œil style.
 She also shared a particularly close relationship with Ian Fleming, to whom she notably gave a gunmetal-finished, gold cigarette case which is thought to have been the inspiration for Red Grant's "oval gold cigarette case" in From Russia with Love.
 Fleming had also worked at Cull & Company.

 Maud and Gilbert bought Mottisfont Abbey in 1934, and remodelled it from a building in ruin to a modern estate with the help of her artist friends.
-In 1957, she gifted the house and grounds to the National Trust but continued to live at Mottisfont until 1972.
+In 1957, she gave the house and grounds to the National Trust but continued to live at Mottisfont until 1972.
 It was nominated a Grade I listed building in 1957, with the 1938-9 Rex Whistler drawing room a named feature of the listing.